-1 Case 8615/08.2TBMTS.
+Case 8615/08.2TBMTS.

-2 Case 572/07.9TBVLC.
+Case 572/07.9TBVLC.

-3 Case 4292/1999.L1-7.
+Case 4292/1999.L1-7.

-decision of 16 July 1998, declaring such UEFA television broadcasting rules incompatible with Article 101 of the TFEU (then Article 85(1) of the EC Treaty).
+lack of effectiveness of UEFA's television broadcasting regulation in force at the time, concluding that third parties - notably undertakings active in television broadcasting - were not bound by such rules.
+The Court's appraisal was based on a European Commission decision of 16 July 1998, declaring such UEFA television broadcasting rules incompatible with Article 101 of the TFEU (then Article 85(1) of the EC Treaty).
 In terms of private antitrust damages actions, their absence in Portugal is partly due to the lack of an antitrust damage action culture, mainly derived from consumers' and economic agents' unawareness that they are entitled to seek redress for losses suffered as a result of competition law infringements.
-This scenario may change in the near future following the ongoing work of the Portuguese Competition Authority,4 which is instilling a competition law culture in consumers and economic agents, in particular by publicising its enforcement decisions to the media.
+This scenario may change in the future following the ongoing work of the Portuguese Competition Authority, which is instilling a competition law culture in consumers and economic agents, in particular by publicising its enforcement decisions to the media.
 Private antitrust enforcement, which is still in its infancy in Portugal, can substantially improve the functioning of the competition regime.
-The decentralisation of the EU competition rules under Regulation No. 1/2003, the publication of the European Commission Green Paper on damages,5 the 2008 White Paper on damages actions in competition cases6 and the respective Working Paper,7 gave weight to an extensive European debate on private antitrust enforcement, which should have a material spillover effect in Portugal.
+The decentralisation of the EU competition rules under Regulation No. 1/2003, the publication of the Draft Guidance Paper on Quantifying Harm in Actions for Damages Based on Breaches of Article 101 or 102,6 the European Commission Green Paper on damages,7 the White Paper on damages actions in competition cases8 and the respective Working Paper,9 gave weight to an extensive European debate on private antitrust enforcement, which should have a material spillover effect in Portugal.
 In our view, the interaction of the ongoing EU debate with the continual promotion of a competition culture by the Competition Authority, combined with a not negligible number of punitive decisions in public enforcement antitrust cases, should - sooner or later - give rise to private antitrust damages claims.
 The current legal framework, as reviewed infra, already contains the main substantive and procedural mechanisms to accept and rule on antitrust damages claims, and no additional legislation is expected in this field in the short term.

-II GENERAL INTRODUCTION TO THE LEGISLATIVE FRAMEWORK FOR PRIVATE ANTITRUST ENFORCEMENT

-The relevant legal framework on private competition enforcement is enshrined in the Competition Act, regarding anti-competitive practices (Article 4), abuse of dominance (Article 6) and abuse of economic dependence (Article 7), as well as on Articles 101 and 102 of the TFEU, through Article 8 of the Portuguese Constitution.

-The Portuguese Civil Code ('the CC') also plays a relevant role in the substantive legal structure, by recognising tort liability based on the infringement of legal provisions (Article 483), joint and several liability (Articles 490 and 497), indemnity limitation in cases of negligence (Article 494) and a general limitation period of three years (Article 498).
-According to the CC rules, private antitrust liability depends on the fulfilment of five cumulative requirements: (1) conduct (act or omission) controllable by human resolution; (2) the conduct's unlawfulness; (3) the imputation of the conduct to a

-4 Created by Decree-Law No. 10/2003 of 18 January 2003.
+II GENERAL INTRODUCTION TO THE LEGISLATIVE FRAMEWORK FOR PRIVATE ANTITRUST ENFORCEMENT The relevant legal framework on private competition enforcement is enshrined in the Competition Act, regarding anti-competitive practices (Article 4), abuse of dominance (Article 6) and abuse of economic dependence (Article 7), as well as on Articles 101 and 102 of the TFEU, through Article 8 of the Portuguese Constitution.
+The Portuguese Civil Code ('the CC') also plays a relevant role in the substantive legal structure, by recognising tort liability based on the infringement of legal provisions (Article 483), joint and several liability (Articles 490 and 497), indemnity limitation in Created by Decree-Law No. 10/2003 of 18 January 2003.
+Brussels, June 2011.

-5 COM (2005) 672 final, 19 December 2005.

-6 COM (2008) 165 final.
+COM (2005) 672 final, 19 December 2005.
+COM (2008) 165 final.

-7 SEC (2008) 404.
+SEC (2008) 404.